tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Attack and damage with an arcane or divine spell or attack: +1 (adventurer); +2 (champion); +3 (epic).
 The first time each battle you cast a spell using the scepter that does less than average damage, increase the damage to the average value—thereafter, until the end of the battle, you may take the unrolled average damage for spells through the item.

+### Adventurer

+#### Rod of Dwarven Might

+_Recharge 16+:_ This scepter produces a glowing axe-head on your command.
+You can use the implement as a two-handed axe you are proficient with.
+Its default bonus is the same as the implement, and you use your highest ability modifier for attack and damage while attacking with it.

+**Quirk:** Imperious demeanor.

+---

+#### Scepter of the Mountain King

+_Recharge 6+:_ You animate nearby tools to do the work they were designed for (axes chop, picks dig, mops mop, etc.) until the end of the battle or for five minutes.

+**Quirk:** Likes to prove worth.

 ---

 ## Shield